-Once the plans are ready for submission, the Appointed Person (or Responsible Person, if a professional has not been appointed) must inform the local authority and Building Control Officer which compliance route has been chosen, by completing a set of four documents (Forms 1 to 4).
+Once the plans are ready for submission, the Appointed Person (or Responsible Person, if a professional has not been appointed) must inform the local authority and Building Control Officer as to which of the 3 compliance routes has been chosen, by completing a set of four documents (Forms 1 to 4).
 These are standardised SABS forms that include a checklist indicating the client's choice of compliance route, and must be submitted to the local authority.
 The forms can be downloaded from the SABS website (www.sabs.co.za).
+The property owner must sign Form 1 for the Prescriptive Route, or Form 1 and 2 for the Reference Building Route.

-Form 1: 'Declaration by person responsible for preparing an application for approval of the erection of the building in terms of section 4 of the act' The Appointed Person (or Responsible Person if a professional has not been appointed) is required to make a declaration as to the means by which the SANS 10400-XA Regulations will be satisfied under the 'XA: Energy Efficiency in Buildings' section of Schedule A. If the Performance Route or Reference Building Route is followed, he or she must provide the name of the Competent Person -Energy on Schedule B. The homeowner and Appointed Person must sign this form and it must be submitted to the Building Control Officer, along with the plans.
+Form 1: 'Declaration by person responsible for preparing an application for approval of the erection of the building in terms of section 4 of the act'

+The Appointed Person (or Responsible Person if a professional has not been appointed) is required to make a declaration as to the means by which the SANS 10400-XA Regulations will be satisfied under the 'XA: Energy Efficiency in Buildings' section of Schedule A. If the Performance Route or Reference Building Route is followed, he or she must provide the name of the Competent Person - Energy on Schedule B. The owner and Appointed Person must sign this form and it must be submitted to the Building Control Officer, along with the plans.